qmuloadmin/rust-training/Module I - Introduction to Rust.md

 ## Types, Types, and more Types
 Most people who end up developing for a significant period of time gain an appreciation for types.
 Compared to dynamic languages, they help ensure that code is more likely to be doing what you want, and eliminate whole categories of tests.

 Rust takes types to the next level.
 It has types for things you've probably never thought of needing types for.
 Unlike go, which heavily relies on `interface{}` and runtime reflection to get much of anything real done, Rust does everything at compile time.
 Rust doesn't have any support for runtime reflection -- because rust _has no runtime_.
 Rust only has the runtime you program into it.
-There's no garbage collector, no asynchronous executor, nothing running except the code you wrote.
+There's no garbage collector, no asynchronous executor, nothing running except the code you wrote (or imported).

 If you wanted your mind to be blown, Rust's type system -- by itself -- is turing complete.
 There is quite literally nothing you can't do with it (if you're willing to sacrifice your sanity and compile times).